gsimon2/dramatic-rolls/README.md

 There are no particular instructions for use.
 Once the module is enabled, will automatically add sound effects to natural 20s or natural 1s, when a single d20 is being rolled.

 - Compatible with the [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) module.
 Holds the additional effects until the rolling animation is completed.
-  - Note: Dice So Nice now has native support for special effects on specific die rolls, please check that out as it captures the intention of this repo!
+  - Note: Dice So Nice now has native support for special effects on specific die rolls, please check that out as it captures the intention of this repo.
+They can still be used together though for a wider array of effects!

 - Compatible with the [Confetti](https://foundryvtt.com/packages/confetti/) module.
 Triggers the confetti effect on natural 20s.